-- Formal dinners may take between 4 and 5 hours, depending on the amount of courses served.
+- Formal dinners may take between 4 and 5 hours, depending on the number of courses served.

 - If service includes watery vegetables then the platter will have a napkin in the base to absorb the excess liquids.

-- Sweet, chocolates or glaceed fruits can be presented in compotes and placed on the table as part of the decor.
+- Present sweet, chocolates, or glaceed fruits in compotes.
+And then placed on the table as part of the decor.
 Occasionally if there are long lapses between courses guests can enjoy helping themselves.

 - Crumbing the table is key to freshening up before pudding.
-Stand to the left of each guest and with a thin brush or folded napkin, brush the crumbs onto a small plate or tray held just below the edge of the table.
+Stand to the left of each guest.
+Then, with a thin brush or folded napkin, brush the crumbs onto a small plate or tray held just below the edge of the table.